wavesplatform/docs.wavesplatform/docs/en/ride/v5/functions/callable-function.md

 The callable function can return a value that is passed to the invoking function in case of the [dApp-to-dApp invocation](/en/ride/advanced/dapp-to-dapp).

 The invocation can contain payments to dApp.
-Tokens obtained in these payments can be used in script actions performed by the callable function.
+Tokens obtained in these payments can be used in script actions performed by the callable function, but cannot be used in payments attached to nested invocations.

 :warning: The fee for the Invoke Script transaction cannot be funded by transfer from the dApp to the transaction sender after activation of feature #15 “Ride V4, VRF, Protobuf, Failed transactions”.
 If sender's balance is insufficient to pay the fee, dApp script is not executed.